-Wheeler, a Democrat, was the representative for Kentucky's 1st congressional district from 1901 to 1903.
+Wheeler was the representative for Kentucky’s 1st congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Wheeler missed 229 of 515 roll call votes, which is 44.5%.
 This is worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 |Dec 1897-Feb 1898||29||2||6.9%||6th|

 |Dec 1899-Feb 1900||21||6||28.6%||43rd|